 A basic sauna etiquette involves never taking any photos, not even selfies.
 People might be comfortable being nude in a public sauna but that doesn’t mean they want to be seen by everyone on the internet.

 You should always consider the space you are taking up.
 As people come in through the door, move around to make space.
 Also, keep your voice low so as to not disturb anyone.
-The sauna is a place where come to relax.
+A sauna is a place where come to relax.

 It’s a given that nude saunas are not placed you can flirt or have sex.
 So don’t even think about it.